[Paper] Community Concealment from Unsupervised Graph Learning-Based Clustering

 Limitations & Future Work

-• Static Graph Setting: The method is evaluated on static snapshots; extending it to dynamic or streaming graphs (e.g., evolving social networks) requires additional research.
+The method is evaluated on static snapshots.
+Extending it to dynamic or streaming graphs (e.g., evolving social networks) requires additional research.

-• Scalability: While the algorithm runs in near‑linear time for the tested sizes (up to ~100k nodes), very large industrial graphs may need distributed implementations.
+While the algorithm runs in near‑linear time for the tested sizes (up to ~100 k nodes), very large industrial graphs may need distributed implementations.

-Overall, the paper provides a practical, empirically validated toolkit for safeguarding group‑level privacy in the era of graph‑based machine learning.
+Takeaway – The paper provides a practical, empirically validated toolkit for safeguarding group‑level privacy in the era of graph‑based machine learning, while highlighting several avenues for further investigation.

 Authors